abraham-tech/javascript_problems/001-InterviewQuestions/README.md

 # Understanding GRPC communication

+- GRPC is a type of RPC developed by Google, it is mainly used for interservice communication.
 - Client Stub: Converts local procedure calls into RPC requests.
 - Server Stub: Receives RPC requests and invokes the actual function.
 - Transport Mechanism: Handles message passing (e.g., HTTP, TCP).